Go to :

 Note!
 The unitary patent is not a walk in the park.

 The new granting procedure works according to the principle "One for all, all for one".
 If the patent is granted, it is valid in all participating countries.
-However, if it is successfully challenged in front of the unified patent court, then it can lose its effect in all countries.
+But if it is successfully challenged in one of the countries, then it also loses its effect in all countries.
+Depending on the technical subject matter, the challenge is heard before one of the central chambers in Paris or Munich.

 like & share